This application note covers the following path loss information:

-In ACE Studio, simulated radios communicate when they are in tune and in range.
+In Studio, simulated radios communicate when they are in tune and in range.
 Path loss effects are used to simulate radio degradation due to weather effects, terrain, and the time of day, among other factors.
 The radio receiver finds in-tune radios and sends out a protocol data unit (PDU) request to the server for each in-tune radio pair.
 The server returns a response packet, and the radio applies the path loss to the receiving radio’s audio quality.

 The path loss interface feature is a separately purchased software option.
-In the Remote Management System (RMS), the Path Loss Interface software option displays on Licensing > Licenses:
+In the Telestra web interface, the Path Loss Interface software option displays on Licensing > Licenses:

 The path loss interface generally operates as follows: